sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/databricks.rst

    :alt: connection
    :width: 60%

-2. TEST & Save the Connection
+2. TEST CONNECTION & Save the Connection

 Once you Save the Connection, it can be used for Submitting the job on specific Databricks Cluster.